 For senior lacrosse player Breanna Martini, the 2020 season was hopeful for her and her fellow Waynesburg Yellow Jackets.
 Like many other athletes, however, the season was cut short due to COVID-19.

 A season that started with the Jackets picking up their first win in three years ended just one game later, with the team’s record at 1-1.
-For Martini, the only thing to do now is to look back on the experience that she had at Waynesburg.
+For Martini, the only thing to do now is to look back on her experience at Waynesburg.

 Martini led the Jackets in goals [21), assists , and points in the 2019 season and started 13 of 14 games.
 Aside from the games and statistics, however, being a part of a “family” is what she will miss most.